Home / OMSAS Application Guide / OMSAS – University of Ottawa

 • A letter of interest that focuses on the reasons for pursuing the combined MD/PhD Program and states your area of research interest,

-• 2 letters of reference that attest to graduate research potential (additional to the 3 confidential assessment forms requested by the MD Program) and
+• 2 CAFs specifically for the MD/PhD program that attest to graduate research potential (additional to the 3 Confidential Assessment Forms requested by the MD Program) and

 Students admitted to the combined MD/PhD Program must complete their PhD in 1 of the following graduate programs: